Mateo-Benzien/sdf-student-projects/career-dev/career_goals_reflection.md

 1/Amazon (Industry where I would like to work)

-2/Front-end Developer  (Application developer or software architects)  Responsible for developing, modifying, updating, testing and debugging the source code for software application.)
+1/Front-end Developer  (Application developer or software architects)  Responsible for developing, modifying, updating, testing and debugging the source code for software application.)

-Back-end Developer  (Responsible for the server-side of the application.
+2/Back-end Developer  (Responsible for the server-side of the application.
 They also write clean code for developing a new application, performing UI testing, troubleshooting and debugging the application, employing the latest technologies to improve legacy applications, and building reusable codes and libraries)

 3/Game Developer (Responsible for constructing a game engine and translating requirements into complicated yet clean code.
 The primary job responsibilities of a game developer are producing prototypes, animating characters, and generating game scripts.